thoughtworksarts/thoughtworksarts.github.io/app/_posts/2020-09-10-dancedemic-art-a-hack-live.markdown

 The dancers wore open source EmotiBit body-worn sensor devices creating a live data feed for teams to work with.

 {% include image file='elektron-razvan-stoian.jpg'
-   caption='Razvan Stoian performing on eˉlektron’s streaming platform' %}
+   alt='A screen shot with Razvan\'s augmented performance on one side and a grid of virtual audience members on the other' caption='Razvan Stoian performing on eˉlektron’s streaming platform' %}

 During these six weeks the teams worked under isolation and lockdown, and investigated how those unique conditions reframed issues around immigration and migration, and used those findings as a main theme in the performances.